-Here at Acre Wood Dental in Waco, Texas, we have heard every reason under the sun as to why a person doesn’t want to go to the dentist.
+Here at Acre Wood Dental in Waco, Temple, and Gatesville, TX, we have heard every reason under the sun as to why a person doesn’t want to go to the dentist.
 Whether it is because you are afraid or embarrassed, we are here to help you with all your oral health needs.
 And, believe us, we have seen it all!
 One of the biggest issues we see are people who are either missing a tooth or had a tooth extracted but didn’t go through with replacing the tooth.
 While Dr. Johnson places thousands of dental implants each year, there are some instances where a person cannot receive dental implants.
-Below are some reasons why you may not be a good candidate and some ways you can improve your chances of a successful procedure in the future.
+Below are some reasons why you may not be a good candidate for dental implants and some ways you can improve your chances of a successful procedure in the future.

 Unfortunately, certain medications may not be right for dental implants.
 Patients who are on certain chemotherapy drugs, bisphosphonates, or corticosteroids may not be able to receive dental implants.
 Studies have also shown that people who take beta-blocks for heart conditions or blood pressure see a higher chance of dental implant failure.